 The best VDI storage isn't necessarily the newest solid-state drive; it's whatever gives virtual desktops the space...

-There is no standard kind of storage companies should use for their virtual desktop infrastructure (VDI) environments.
+Storage is one of the biggest VDI deployment challenges that IT departments face.
+But there is no standard kind of storage companies should use for their virtual desktop infrastructure (VDI) environments.
 There are a variety of different options that all work.

 One of the best VDI storage options is hyper-converged infrastructure (HCI).
 Several vendors sell hyper-converged systems with VDI software included, and HCI's modular, performance-matched hardware is ideally suited to support virtual environments.
-HCI systems that are sold as virtual desktop platforms include native, usually tiered, storage that is specifically selected to meet the performance, reliability and capacity requirements of a VDI environment.
+HCI systems that are sold as virtual desktop platforms include native -- usually tiered -- storage that is specifically selected to meet the performance, reliability and capacity requirements of a VDI environment.

 The best VDI storage is preplanned